MogahidGaffar/Laravel-vue-Starter-Kit-Dashboard/README.md

 - Assing Permissions to Role
 - Assing Roles to User

+###  Logging System :
+- Tracks all actions across modules
+- Ability to undo actions.

+###  Notification System :
+-  table based notifications system for inside actions (cruds and Qeueed jobs)

 ### Excel Exportation  :
 - export users data to Excel using Queues

 ### Image File Uploading  :
- - File Uploading: Easy and effective management ofUser avatars images.
+ - File Uploading: Easy and effective management for users avatars images.

-###  Notification System :
--  table based notifications system for inside actions (cruds and Qeueed jobs)

-###  Logging System :
-- Tracks all actions across modules
-- Ability to undo actions.

 ### Dashboard with Charts and Statistics :